Donald Trump Praises Rich Lowry For Bringing The Word ‘Nationalism’ Into The Mainstream

 When the real estate billionaire was pressed by CNN’s Jim Acosta the following day about whether the term could be a dog whistle for racist ideology, Trump suggested he wasn’t aware of any racist connotation of the word.

-As The Inquisitr reported, Trump’s administration has landed in hot water for purportedly courting white nationalists.
+As The Inquisitr reported, Trump’s administration has previously landed in hot water for purportedly courting white nationalists.
 Back in August, officials from Trump’s Department of Justice (DOJ) sent out an email linked to the white nationalist site VDARE.

 According to the DOJ’s Executive Office for Immigration Review (EOIR), which sent the email to immigration court employees, the message was sent by a contractor, suggesting that the department was unaware of the email’s link to VDARE.